JINHXu/Mathematical-Methods-I-WS1920-Tutorial.github.io/README.md

 {1, 2}
 >>>
 ```
-But notice, we do allow duplicate elements in a set: <br/>
+But notice, as being mentioned in the slides, we do allow duplicate elements in a set: <br/>
-"it is also inessential how often an object is named in list notation"
+_"it is also inessential how often an object is named in list notation"_